In Colombia, fleet of cartel narco-subs poses challenge for navy | The Japan Times

 The army has little chance of tracing the subs’ launching platforms in “a spider’s web of some 1,500 streams,” Ojeda said.

-The cramped subs are crewed by two to four men, usually recruited from local fishing communities — often, they are Ecuadorans.
+The cramped subs are crewed by between two and four men, usually recruited from local fishing communities — often, they are Ecuadorans.

 In case of discovery by naval patrols, “they open the valves to let in water and sink the boat, sinking the evidence,” before jumping in the water, said Capt.
 Victor Santos Pacheco, commander of the local coast guard, which often finds itself rescuing the crews from the sea.